nxp-imx-android/aosp_trusty_lib/sdk/README.md

   - `$ARCH`
     Sysroot containing the userspace libraries and headers for the corresponding architecture.
-- `toolchain`
 - `clang`
-    Clang toolchain used to compile the SDK and corresponding version of the Trusty kernel.
+  Version information for the clang toolchain used to compile the SDK and
+    corresponding version of the Trusty kernel.
 This toolchain must be used to build apps in order to be compatible with this SDK.